idptools/dodo/README.md

 past the automatic bond-detection cutoff in both VMD and PyMOL — so without CONECT a rebuilt region renders as a cloud of disconnected dots.
 This isn't cosmetic polish; its absence defeats the tool.

+## The STARLING engine, and what it does not know

+`--engine starling` replaces the self-avoiding walk with conformers from [STARLING](https://github.com/idptools/starling), a generative model of disordered ensembles.
+It is the only optional dependency, because it is large — roughly 2.4 GB of weights.

+### STARLING models IDRs *alone*

+This is the most important thing to understand about the engine, and you cannot see it in the output, so DODO warns about it on every run.

+**STARLING is given a sequence and nothing else.** Not the folded domains, not their positions, not the space they occupy.
+It was trained on isolated disordered regions and that is what it models.
+So a STARLING conformer:

+- cannot avoid the folded domains, because it was never shown them;
+- has conformational statistics that are **not** conditioned on them either.

+What DODO does with that conformer is pick the one whose own end-to-end distance best matches what the anchors demand, then place it as a rigid body so its first alpha carbon sits one bond from the N-anchor and its last one bond from the C-anchor.
+Regions it cannot fit are reported, never forced.

+So the region's **internal geometry is STARLING's** and its **placement is DODO's**.
+Read a STARLING region as a realistic IDR conformation that has been positioned — not as one sampled in the presence of the domains it sits between.
+If that distinction matters for what you are doing, it matters a lot.

+The walk engine is the opposite trade: its conformations are geometric rather than learned, but it is aware of every already-placed atom and avoids all of them.

+### Regions longer than 380 residues

+STARLING will not generate a region longer than 380 residues, and real IDRs routinely are — p300's disordered N-terminus alone is over a thousand.
+DODO handles this rather than erroring or silently downgrading to a random walk.

+The region is split into segments within the cap, each generated separately, and the segments are then arranged in space.
+That is sound on polymer-scaling grounds rather than being a workaround: for a chain with Flory exponent `ν`, a segment of `N/k` residues has end-to-end distance `~(N/k)^ν`, and arranging `k` of them self-avoidingly with a step of that order gives `~(N/k)^ν × k^ν = N^ν` overall.
+The assembled chain scales with length exactly as one long chain would.

+Two things the assembly has to get right, because independently generated segments know nothing about each other:

+- **Segments overlap where they join.** Adjacent segments share residues, and the splice is chosen from candidate rotations about the join, so the chain is continuous rather than merely adjacent.
+- **Clashes are checked between segments as well as within them.** A segment generated in isolation has no idea another segment occupies the same space, so the arrangement measures and rejects.

+### Bond lengths are corrected, not just checked

+STARLING is a diffusion model that reconstructs coordinates from a predicted distance map, so its virtual CA–CA bonds scatter around 3.8 Å rather than sitting on it.
+That is normal model output, but it is not a protein — the trans-peptide CA–CA distance is rigid.

+So DODO projects every conformer onto an exact 3.81 Å bond before using it, with a SHAKE-style iterative correction.
+Screening alone, which is what this used to do, either rejects usable conformers for ordinary diffusion noise or passes that noise into the output file.
+On synthetic diffusion-like traces the worst bond deviation goes from 0.19–1.02 Å to 0.0000 Å, moving atoms by 0.12–0.72 Å depending on how noisy the input was.

 ## Current limitations